-According to Laurie Bingaman Lackey, giraffe studbook keeper for the Association of Zoos and Aquariums, the twin giraffes' birth is the second set of living giraffe twins in the US and the ninth set of living twins born in the zoos of the world.
-A set each have also been born in Canada, Germany, the Czech Republic, England, France, and 2 sets to the same dam in South Korea.
+According to Laurie Bingaman Lackey, giraffe studbook keeper for the Association of Zoos and Aquariums, the twin giraffes are the only living set of giraffe twins in the US.
+Only nine sets of living twins have been born in zoos of the world.
 Since the 1830s there have been over 8,000 recorded giraffe births in zoos worldwide; the twins' birth at Natural Bridge Wildlife Ranch are the 31st recorded set of twins.
 Three-quarters of twin pregnancies abort early in gestation or are stillborn.
-Only 9 sets of twins have been reported living at birth.

 There are eight giraffes residing at Natural Bridge Wildlife Ranch, including the twins’ father Marshall.
-Marshall is 10-years-old.
+Marshall is 11-years-old.

 The average giraffe gestation is 15 months.
 Giraffes give birth standing up.
 Calves fall 6 feet to the ground, and stand up and run within an hour of birth.
-Giraffe calves are reliant on their mother’s milk for up to 9-12 months.
+Giraffe calves are reliant on their mother’s milk for up to 6-12 months, dependable on available forage.
 Giraffes are the tallest living land mammals with average height ranging from 16-19 feet.

 “It definitely has been double the fun to see so many people support the ranch and want to share in a piece of zoological and biological history,” said Judy Young, New Braunfels Convention and Visitors Bureau Director.
 “When you see a group of elementary students marveling at the twin giraffes, it’s a testament to the power of experience and education.”